 During the winter, the batteries should be removed from the touring coach and stored in a cool, dry place, where there is no danger of freezing.
-They should be kept full of water, cleaned, and charged monthly.
-A battery that is allowed to completely lose its charge will never regain its original power or a full charge.
+While in storage, batteries should be boost charged every 90 days or when the open circuit voltage drops to 12.5 volts.
+This OCV corresponds to approximately 75% state of charge.
 The following recommendations may be helpful if the battery is to be stored:

 - When storing the battery in a vehicle or vessel, it is not necessary to leave it on charge.
 Disconnect the negative battery cable.
-This will prevent inadvertent discharging of the battery which may lead to a complete discharge. - Fully charge the battery before putting it in storage and store in a cool place. - Charge the battery every 30 to 60 days to ensure maximum battery life.
+This will prevent inadvertent discharging of the battery which may lead to a complete discharge. - Fully charge the battery before putting it in storage and store in a cool place.

-When storing your touring coach and leaving the house batteries in place, it is recommended that the vehicle be plugged into a 120-volt, 30-amp shoreline connection for 24 to 48 hours every 30 days.
+When storing your Interstate and leaving the house, batteries in place, it is recommended that the vehicle be plugged into a 120-volt, 30-amp shoreline connection for 24 to 48 hours every 30 days.